Example - 07 ChemApp Projects

 4. The fuel input to the burner is controlled using a PID controller.
 The fuel input is controlled such that the energy required to achieve 105 C operating temperature in the dryer is balanced by the combustion gas addition from the burner.

 5. Some of the water in the wet ore is "locked" away and does not reach its equilibrium state.
 This is done by using the constrained free energy (CFE) in the dryer for water.
-Often this is the case in real laterite dryers, not all the free moisture is removed in the dryers, otherwise, dusting rate increases significantly and equipment utilization is compromised.
+Often this is the case in real laterite dryers, not all the free moisture is removed in the dryers, otherwise, dusting rate increases significantly and equipment utilisation is compromised.

 • Reduction Kiln: